originphp/framework/tests/README.md

 $ composer require phpunit/phpunit ^7
 ```

+> Running PHPUnit 7.5 with PHP 7.3 will cause segmentation fault 11 on MAC OS.

-The frameworks db config is in the TestApp folder as it is isolated.
+The frameworks' db config is in the TestApp folder as it is isolated.

 To create the test database